Document Type : Original Article

 Author

-PhD, Assistant Professor, Information Management and Knowledge Organization department, National Library and Archives of Iran
+Assistant Professor, Department of Information Management and Knowledge Organization, National Library and Archives of the Islamic Republic of Iran, Tehran, Iran

 Abstract